Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 - Our moderators read all reviews to verify quality and helpfulness.

-Glassdoor expert review by ConsumerAffairs
+Glassdoor author review by Anne Mercer

 Glassdoor, as it name implies, is a job and recruitment marketplace that relies on transparency and clarity to help facilitate the employment process.
 With a database of millions of salary reports, company and interview reviews, office photos, CEO approval ratings and more, Glassdoor gives job seekers and employers information to make informed employment decisions.